idio-lang/DIPS/idio-source/idio-design/idio-feel.rst

    range!

-The problem lies in your viewer's (text editor, web viewer) ability to draw the corresponding code point's glyph.
+The problem lies in your viewer's (text editor, web viewer) ability to draw the corresponding code point's `glyph`.
 I don't know if you have appropriate support for displaying glyphs outside of the "usual" ASCII ranges.
-My editors and fonts (I'm largely using *DejaVu Sans*) don't do a very good job outside of the Unicode BMP plane (the first 65,536 codepoints) and I wouldn't know if they did a decent job *within* that code plane.
+My editors and fonts (I'm largely using *DejaVu Sans* and X11) don't do a very good job outside of the Unicode BMP plane (the first 65,536 codepoints) and I wouldn't know if they did a decent job *within* that code plane.

-So, by and large, we're probably better off using the #U+127 format for "exotic" characters in order that we give other users an outside chance of figuring out what we're up to.
+So, by and large, we're probably better off using the ``#U+127`` format for "exotic" characters in order that we give other users an outside chance of figuring out what we're up to.

 Exotic Base Types
 ^^^^^^^^^^^^^^^^^